-Baobab was established in 2005 and currently operates as microfinance bank in 10 countries, nine African countries and China.
+Baobab was established in 2005 and currently operates as microfinance bank in 9 countries, 8 African countries and China.
 Baobab is offering tailored financial services to financially underserved entrepreneurs.
-During the Covid-19 pandemic in 2020, Baobab's operations in all subsidiaries were impacted in terms of growth of loan portfolio and expansion plan due to the lock-down restrictions.
-However, Baobab is forecasted to generate a positive net profit due to good control of operating costs and portfolio quality.
-In the coming year, the company will focus on business rebound strategy in all subsidiaries post Covid-19 pandemic and accelerate the digital transformation in the long-term.
+Baobab is moving towards to becoming a fully digitalized financial institution in the region.
+Post the Covid-19 pandemic in 2021, Baobab's operations in all subsidiaries have resumed and regaining growth momentum, in terms of growth of loan portfolio and savings portfolio.
+For 2021, Baobab is forecasted to generate a positive net profit thanks to good control of portfolio quality and improved operating efficiency.
+In the coming years, the company will focus on continuous growth in key markets and achieve leadership position in these regions.
+Baobab will focus on accelerating digital transformation, building its own core IT infrastructure, targeting to digitalize credits, building digital channels for distribution and digital transactions.
 Danish Microfinance Partners has a seat in the Supervisory Board.
-For further information about the portfolio company please refer to the website: baobab.bz.
+For further information about the company please refer to the portfolio company's homepage baobab.bz.